-Collateral – The lender will look to the collateral to hedge its loss if the creditor defaults on the loan.
-To help analyze the collateral, the lender will order an appraisal to verify the value of the collateral, and then determine a loan-to-value ratio (LTV).
+Collateral – The lender will look to the collateral to hedge its loss if the creditor defaults on their loan.
+To help analyze the collateral, the lender will order an appraisal to verify the collateral value and then determine a loan-to-value ratio (LTV).
 For a new home purchase, the LTV ratio is calculated by dividing the requested loan amount by the lesser of the purchase price or appraised value.
 LTVs are also used when refinancing a mortgage or borrowing against equity.
 Different mortgage loan programs have different LTV requirements.

 A $600,000 home with a $480,000 mortgage has a 80% LTV.
 Rationale: $480,000/$600,000=.80 or 80%

 The equation for the LTV is: Current loan balance ÷ Current appraised value = LTV.